 \subsection{Means and Variances}

-Throughout this paper we use the notation $\E{X}$ and $\V{X}$ for the mean and variance of a random variable $X(t)$ at a time $t$ of the cell cycle.
+Throughout this paper we use the notation $\E{X(t)}$ and $\V{X(t)}$ for the mean and variance of a random variable $X(t)$ at a time $t$ of the cell cycle.
 We introduced the concentrations for mRNAs and proteins.
-If $M_{s}$ and $P_{s}$ denote the number of mRNAs and proteins of a given type at time $s$ and $V(s)$ is the volume at this instant, the corresponding concentrations are $M_{s}/V(s)$ and $P_{s}/V(s)$.
-One of the goals of this work is of studying the properties of the mean, $\E{P_{s}/V(s)}$, and variance, $\V{P_{s}/V(s)}$, of these concentrations.
-These quantities correspond to the mean and the variance of a population of synchronized cells of volume $V(s)$.
+If $M(t)$ and $P(t)$ denote the random variables representing the number of mRNAs and proteins of a given type at time $t$ and $V(t)$ is the volume at this instant, the corresponding concentrations are $M(t)/V(t)$ and $P(t)/V(t)$.
+One of the goals of this work is to study the properties of the mean, $\E{P(t)/V(t)}$, and variance, $\V{P(t)/V(t)}$, of these concentrations.
+These quantities correspond to the mean and the variance of a population of synchronized cells of volume $V(t)$.
 The measurements of \cite{taniguchi_quantifying_2010} consider a cell population in exponential growth; by consequence, we also have to define the notions of global mean and variance for a heterogeneous population (see \cite{collins_rate_1962,sharpe_bacillus_1998,robert_division_2014} for the population distribution in exponential growth).
-By denoting by $\nu$ the age distribution of the cell population, we can define the global average $\Ehat{P/V}$ and variance $\Vhat{P/V}$ averaged over the population,
+By denoting by $u$ the age distribution of the cell population, we can define the global average $\Ehat{P/V}$ and variance $\Vhat{P/V}$ averaged over the population,

-We observe that the choice of $\nu$ the age distribution (either uniform or corresponding to an exponentially growing population) does seem to have much impact, see Section~\ref{subsec:other_pop_distrib} for more details.
+We observe that the choice of the age distribution $u$ (either uniform or corresponding to an exponentially growing population) does not seem to have much impact; see Section~2.2.3 of S1~Appendix for more details.
 We therefore simply considered $u$ as uniform in the Results section.